 - 2 new blog posts in French, part 1 & part 2, about digital transformation management in Africa: « Réaligner le développement digital de l’Afrique sur ses besoins réels ».

 - Helped a friend for her Men’s clothes e-shop.

 - Did a few AMAs on Twitter, trying to help Beninese wannabe entrepreneurs.

 - Publishing content around entrepreneurship in French here.

-- Tried Revue for a new approach for my newsletter.
+- Using Revue for a new way to push my newsletter.

 Future & ongoing…

 - Started a long blog post on the future we’re heading to post-COVID19 (Yes I know…).
 3 parts are already online: 1 – 2 – 3